realpython/materials/jupyter-lab-files/Handling Exceptions.md

 ## What Are Some Common Exceptions

 The Python language supports more than sixty common exceptions.
-Three of the more common are:
+Two of the more common are:

 | Exception | Cause |